Indicial treatment in the public service

 FYI

 Certain senior management grades (referred to as A+) comprise steps whose index treatment is higher than that of the increased index 835.
-To each of these levels corresponds a group and possibly a chevron.
+Each of these levels corresponds to a group and a chevron.
 Each chevron of each group corresponds to one annual gross salary amount set by regulation.
 These treatments are called off-scale.

 Gross index treatment is calculated based on value of annual gross index salary corresponding to the index plus 100.